-Adding information in contrast, and in spite of / in spite of the fact that in addition, instead, in addition to instead of as well as likewise. also nevertheless, / nonetheless, too / as well on the contrary, rather, rather than furthermore, / moreover, / what is more, similarly, apart from above all, unlike Summarising while / whereas Giving examples and clarification in short, in brief, according to for example, / for instance, / e.g. in summary, to summarise, namely, to conclude. such as / like in conclusion. that is (to say) / i.e. Sequencing ideas Expressing degree first of all, to a certain extent firstly, secondly, finally in some ways the first point is Common reporting verbs next, /then, add afterward(s), / after that, agree lastly, announce the following argue the former, ... the latter comment Giving a reason conclude by + -ing due to / due to the fact that conclude with owing to / owing to the fact that denv because discuss sth (no preposition!) because of doubt since / as explain Giving a result go on + inf.therefore, / thus, insist introduce SO consequently, iustify this means that mention as a result, observe hence propose Contrasting/comparing ideas recommend but remark (and) yet start (out) / begin by + -ing however, although / even though / though despite / despite the fact that start/begin with state suggest
+Adding information in contrast,

+and in spite of / in spite of the fact that

+in addition, instead, in addition to instead of as well as likewise, also nevertheless,/ nonetheless, too/ as well on the contrary, furthermore,/ moreover,/ what is more, rather, rather than apart from similarly, above all, unlike in short, Giving examples and clarification according to in brief, according to in summary, for example, / for instance, / e.g.

+Summarising while/ whereas

+to summarise,

+namely,

+to conclude,

+such as / like

+in conclusion,

+that is (to say) / i.e.

+Sequencing ideas

+first of all,

+firstly, secondly, finally

+that is (to say) / i.e.

+Expressing degree

+to a certain extent

+in some ways

+the first point is Common reporting verbs

+next, /then, add

+afterward(s), / after that, agree

+lastly, announce

+the following argue

+the former, ... the latter comment

+Giving a reason conclude by + -ing due to / due to the fact that conclude with owing to / owing to the fact that deny because discuss sth (no preposition!)

+because of doubt since/ as explain Giving a result go on + inf.

+therefore,/ thus, insist so introduce consequently, justify

+this means that mention as a result, observe hence propose

+Contrasting/comparing ideas recommend

+but remark (and) yet start (out) / begin by + -ing

+however, start/begin with

+although / even though/ though state despite / despite the fact that suggest